charisearter/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead.

-1. What is the DOM?
+Q1.
+What is the DOM?

+A1.
+Document Object Model (DOM). - an object representation of the HTML elements of a webpage.
+The Application Programming Interface (API) (the bridge) between the content and the browser.

-2. What is an event?
+Q2.
+What is an event?

+A2.
+Events are ways users interact with the webpage.

-3. What is an event listener?
+Q3.
+What is an event listener?

+A3.
+An event listener is the tracking process and the subsequent action taken.

-4. Why would we convert a NodeList into an Array?
+Q4.
+Why would we convert a NodeList into an Array?

+A4.
+To use other array methods like .map, .filter, and so on.

-5. What is a component?
+Q5.
+What is a component?

+A5.
+A component is a reusable piece of code that can be used to build elements sharing functionality and styling.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x] Clone the forked project into a directory on your machine
 * [ ] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
 * [ ] You are now ready to build this project with your preferred IDE